 A stylish 2 bedroom, 2 bathroom 1850's cottage which sleeps 4 with it's own garden,…6.28 miles away

-The Old Deanery Hotel & Restaurant is based in the beautiful market town of Ripon,…6.35 miles away
+The Old Deanery Hotel is based in the beautiful market town of Ripon, bordering the…6.35 miles away

 A delightful secluded Caravan Park attractively situated to the rear of the Village Pub…8.49 miles away